ytZhang99/CF-Net/README.md

     ```
     python main.py --test_only
     ```
-4. Finally, you can find the Super-resolved and Fusion results in `./test_results`.
+4. Finally, you can find the Super-resolved and Fused results in `./test_results`.

 ## 4. Training
 For some reason, we haven't released the training code.